Taymindis/backcurl/README.md

 C++, pure libcurl based with customized set_easy_opt for different kind of requests for Mobile, NON BLOCK UI SYNC http request.

+### Run All the tests and mobile development build, if you do not need mobile development build, please go for second option.
 ```
 cd build
 cmake ..